xtfocus/khoailang/journal/next_thing.md

     -
     - if it's a word, use LLM to generate up to 3 phrases/proverbs that share meaning with the flashcard
     -
     - generate quiz: For each quiz types, we use a prompt and structured output format (LLM).
 See words.py for how to use LLM.
-Basically you must provide a schema that suits the task, and use the `responses.create` api:
+Basically you must provide a schema that suits the task, and use the `responses.create` api as demonstrated below:
     ```python
     VALIDATE_SCHEMA = {
         "type": "object",